uniwebcms/framework/docs/understanding-uniweb.md

 2. All connected sites can receive the update (based on their version strategy)
 3. No per-site redeployment is required (runtime loading)

-This architectural decision eliminates the traditional problem of component libraries that require explicit upgrades and redeployment across consuming projects.
+Even with a single site, your components live in one place.
+Update your Foundation during development, refresh the page, see the changes.
+For multiple sites, this architectural decision eliminates the traditional problem of component libraries that require explicit upgrades and redeployment across consuming projects.
 The update propagation is automatic and controlled.

 ## Why This Abstraction Level?

 Traditional web frameworks optimize for building individual websites.
-Uniweb optimizes for building **classes of websites**.
+Uniweb optimizes for **clean content/code separation** with an optional scaling path.

-The framework shines when:
+For a single site, the architecture provides immediate benefits: content lives in markdown (easy to edit, version-controlled), components are standard React (familiar patterns), and the separation prevents code and content from tangling.
+It's no more complex than other React frameworks, just better organized.

+The abstraction level also enables scenarios that traditional frameworks make difficult:

-- You're building multiple related sites (different clients, brands, or products)
+- Building multiple related sites (different clients, brands, or products)
-- You have separate teams for development and content
+- Separate teams for development and content
-- You want component improvements to propagate automatically
+- Component improvements that propagate automatically across sites
-- You need version control over breaking changes
+- Version control over breaking changes
-- You're building a vertical specialization (a framework for X type of sites)
+- Vertical specialization (a framework for documentation, marketing, real estate, etc.)

+These capabilities are available when needed, not required upfront.
+Start with one site and standard React development.
+The architecture accommodates growth without requiring rewrites.

 ## The Broader Ecosystem

 While the Framework is open source and works standalone, it integrates with a commercial ecosystem:

 - **Uniweb App**: Professional visual editor and managed hosting
-- **Foundation Registry**: Publish and share Foundations
+- **Foundation Registry**: Publish and share Foundations (coming soon)
 - **Community**: Shared interfaces, specifications, and best practices

 You can use the Framework entirely on your own infrastructure, or leverage the ecosystem as needs grow.
 The architecture avoids lock-in while providing a path to managed services.

 ## In Practice: Two Worlds, One System

 **Developers** build Foundations—creating components with content-facing interfaces.
-You're not just writing React components; you're designing the vocabulary and building blocks that content creators will use.
+Whether you're working solo on your own site or building for content teams, you're designing how components will be referenced and configured in markdown.

-**Content creators** are the primary consumers of your Foundation.
+**Content creators** are the consumers when they exist.
 They compose sites by referencing your components through markdown frontmatter or visual editors.
 To them, your `HeroSection` component is as native as a heading or paragraph—just a building block they can use and configure.
+(If you're working solo, you're both the developer and the content creator—but the separation still provides clean architecture.)

 **Sites** control their update strategy—choosing between automatic updates, conservative policies (minor/patch only), or pinned versions.

 This is fundamentally different from traditional component libraries:

 - **Component library**: Developers consume the API in code
-- **Foundation**: Content creators consume the interface through declarative markup
+- **Foundation**: Content creators (or you, wearing that hat) consume the interface through declarative markup

 The separation eliminates bottlenecks: Developers aren't blocked by content changes.
 Content teams aren't waiting for developer availability to launch pages.
 Each role works in their domain—code for developers, content for creators—connected through the Foundation's interface.
+Even working solo, this separation keeps your codebase cleaner.

 ## The Key Insight